A Vote-by-Mail ballot (formerly known as an absentee ballot) enables a voter to vote from the comfort of their home.

-Vote by Mail requests do expire.
-A request covers all elections through the end of the calendar year for the second ensuing regularly scheduled general election.
+- Vote-by-Mail ballot requests made after the November 2022 election will cover all elections through the end of the calendar year of the next scheduled general election.

 Requesting a Vote-by-Mail Ballot

 The voter or the voter's *immediate family or the voter's legal guardian is authorized to make a request in one of the following ways: